Grievance Policy

 If the student is not satisfied, they have a right to file a formal grievance.
 This complaint should be made as soon as possible after the action that triggers concern, and the complaint will be resolved based on timelines stated in the procedures below.
 The student may file a formal grievance by:

-1. Students should present their concerns in writing to the WSU Spokane Vice Chancellor of Student Affairs.
-The grievance should contain the following elements.
+• Presenting their concerns in writing to the WSU Spokane Vice Chancellor of Student Affairs.
+The grievance should contain the following elements:

 • Specifics of the concern, including the student’s rationale for filing the grievance